skupperproject/refdog/input/resources/access-grant.md

 # AccessGrant resource

 Permission to redeem access tokens for links to the local site.
 A remote site can use a token containing the grant URL and secret code to obtain a certificate signed by the grant's certificate authority (CA), within a certain expiration window and for a limited number of redemptions.

-The `code`, `url`, and `ca` properties of the resource status are used to generate access tokens from the grant.
+The code, url, and ca properties of the resource status are used to generate access tokens from the grant.

 ## Metadata properties